 One trait that sets Shinichiro Watanabe’s work apart is his refusal to accept this Japanese conformity.
 In his anime, all of the characters define themselves by their individuality, fighting for themselves and ONLY themselves in a vast and lonely world.
 In Cowboy Bebop, the characters were thrown together by chance and stayed together only as long as convenience allowed.
 Although the anime was for the most part an action comedy, even the hilarious moments were subdued by this profoundly forlorn undercurrent of internal solitude.

-Samurai Champloo has a very similar feel; in the series, three misfits who would otherwise have nothing to do with
+Samurai Champloo has a very similar feel; in the series, three misfits who would otherwise have nothing to do with each other

 Both series have the same director, focus on a small cast of characters, and episodic adventures with enjoyable action.